1996 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Also Read: Top 100 Most Valuable Washington Quarter Worth Money (1932 – 1998)

-The key distinction for 1996 quarters lies in identifying special San Francisco silver proofs versus standard clad versions.
-Silver proofs contain 90% silver with a melt value around $6.63, while regular circulation quarters are copper-nickel clad worth face value when worn.
+The most important distinctions for 1996 quarters are: (1) identifying the mint mark — P, D, S, or the rare W; (2) determining whether an S-mint coin is the standard clad proof or the premium silver proof; and (3) assessing the grade.
+Silver proofs contain 90% silver with a melt value around $6.63 at current silver prices, while regular circulation quarters are copper-nickel clad worth face value when worn.

-The United States Mint produced four distinct types of 1996 quarters, each serving different purposes in the numismatic market.
-The business strike coins from Philadelphia and Denver were intended for everyday circulation, while the San Francisco facility focused exclusively on collector-quality proof coins.
+The United States Mint produced four distinct varieties of the traditional Washington quarter design in 1996 — five if you count the rare West Point issue discussed above.
+The Philadelphia and Denver business strikes served everyday commerce, while the San Francisco facility focused exclusively on collector-quality proof coins in both clad and silver compositions.

 1996 Quarter Types:

-This steep grade premium reflects the difficulty of locating 1996-P quarters that survived nearly three decades without the typical handling marks and surface imperfections common to business strike coins.
+PCGS population data shows fewer than 50 examples certified at MS-68 or above — a remarkable scarcity given nearly a billion were originally produced.
+MS-70 specimens have reached over $225 at auction, reflecting the extreme difficulty of locating 1996-P quarters that survived nearly three decades without the handling marks and surface imperfections common to business strike coins.

 1996-P Quarter Price/Grade Chart